- 1

 We, the Sisters of St. Joseph of Toronto, are a Roman Catholic congregation of women founded in France around 1650.
 We have been in Toronto since 1851.

 As a religious community, we are brought together by the love of Christ.
 We are called by God, the Gospel and the Church to serve those in need in simplicity and compassion and to pursue social justice and equality for all.
-We are committed to nurture community with those who are homeless, alienated or poor, women at risk, and our wounded earth.
-We continue our long tradition of meeting unmet needs with life-giving ministries.
+We are committed to creating a society transformed by Gospel values in the areas of social justice, peace and creation.

 Journey for Justice Newsletter